 EVHS reminds members that dues are renewable according to the anniversary month that you joined.

-Notices to now sent out a n d letter to your a d d r e s s . renew on a check to renew are via email hardcopy postal You may line or mail the office at
+Notices to now sent out a n d letter to your a d d r e s s . renew on a check to line or mail the office at affordable and hardcopy posta1 renew via are email mav